 Pharmacology of antineoplastic agents in older cancer patients

-The fastest growing segment of the US population is the group over the age of 65 years.
-In the next 30 years, this group will comprise over 20% of the population.
-Because 60% of all cancers occur in this age group, there will be an expected rise in the total cancer burden.
-Emerging data will better guide the use of chemotherapy in older patients.
-Studies will be presented discussing the pharmacokinetics of a number of chemotherapeutic agents, with an emphasis on those that have come into use over the past few years.
-Many of these agents seem to have a beneficial therapeutic index, particularly in regard to elderly patients.
-There has also been a rising trend in the use of oral chemotherapy.
-This change was fueled by patient preferences, quality-of-life issues, and the need to decrease the cost of chemotherapy administration.
-Factors that must be taken into consideration with oral administration of chemotherapy include limitations of the saturability of absorption, patient compliance, and the pharmacokinetic and pharmacodynamic changes that occur in elderly patients.
+Persons over the age of 65 years are the fastest growing segment of the United States population.
+In the next 30 years this segment will comprise more than 20% of the population.
+Fifty percent of all cancers occur in this age group and therefore there will be an expected rise in the total cancer burden.
+Data is becoming available that will better guide the use of chemotherapy in the older patient population.
+Studies will be presented discussing pharmacokinetic data on several chemotherapeutic agents with an emphasis on those that have entered practice over the past few years.
+Many of these agents seem to have a beneficial therapeutic index, particularly for elderly patients.
+There has also been an increasing trend towards the use of oral chemotherapy.
+This change has been encouraged by the need to decrease the costs of chemotherapy administration, patient preferences, and quality of life issues.
+Factors that must be considered with oral chemotherapy administration include limitations of saturability of absorption, patient compliance and the pharmacokinetic and pharmacodynamic changes that occur in elderly patients.
 Interpatient variability and drug metabolism, particularly age-related changes in drug metabolism, have been studied.
-The cytochrome P450 system is particularly important in this context.
-Safe administration of chemotherapy requires careful attention to the physiologic changes occurring with age and dose adjustments to compensate for end-organ (i.e., renal and hepatic) dysfunction.
-These adjustments will be discussed for specific drugs.
-Complementary and alternative therapies will also be presented.
+The cytochrome P450 system is particularly important.
+Careful attention to the physiologic changes with age and dose adjustments necessary for end organ dysfunction (renal, hepatic) is needed to ensure the safe administration of chemotherapy.